ivogeorg/ce-learning-progression-003-screensavers-part1/learning-progression.md

 #### 2. Apply
 [[toc](#table-of-contents)]

-1. `[<lernact-prac>]`Rewrite your program from 2.2.1 to follow the structure presented in this step.
+1. Rewrite your program from 2.2.1 to follow the structure presented in this step.
 Requirements:
    1. The code for the coding simulation should be encapsulated in a funciton, called `coding`.
    2. The `basic.forever` loop should only call `coding()` and nothing else.

-2. `[<lernact-prac>]`Rewrite your program from 2.2.2 to follow the structure presented in this step.
+2. Rewrite your program from 2.2.2 to follow the structure presented in this step.
 Requirements:
    1. The functionality for a raindrop should be encapsulated in a class, called `Raindrop`.
 You may or may not subclass from `game.LedSprite`, as you wish.
 Refer to LP002-[9-11] for an example.
    2. The actual rain should be encapsulated in a function, called `rain`.
    3. The `basic.forever` loop should only call `rain()` and nothing else.

-3. `[<lernact-prac>]`Rewrite your program from 2.2.3 to follow the structure presented in this step.
+3. Rewrite your program from 2.2.3 to follow the structure presented in this step.
 Requirements:
    1. The code for the coding simulation should be encapsulated in a funciton, called `freqBars`.
    2. The `basic.forever` loop should only call `freqBars()` and nothing else.